Published: January 2, 2022

 We’ve compiled a list of the most essential website design industry statistics and figures to help you give your business more punch through your site’s web design.

-What is web design?
-Web design essentially dictates how a certain page looks and performs.
-Many tend to overlook the influence web design has on a site’s success, thinking SEO or the platform a website operates on are the most important factors.
+Web design essentially dictates how a particular site looks and performs.
+But many tend to overlook the influence web design has on a site’s success, thinking SEO or the platform a website operates on are the most critical factors.

 - 48% of users think that companies that don’t have mobile-optimized websites don’t care about them.